 For me, these people have been very inspirational in the last few years:

 Liz writes a blog about frugality, financial independence and their simple family life on a homestead.
+She also wrote a book about their journey to financial independence which I can highly recommend.

 John is an author who has written a number of books about finding your life’s purpose.
 Especially “The Café on the Edge of the World” and “Big Five for Life” have been eye-opening for me.
 I have read his books multiple times.